intel/pcm/doc/WINDOWS_HOWTO.md

 _For support of systems with more than _**_64_**_ logical cores you need to compile all binaries below in “_**_x64_**_” platform mode (not the default “_**_Win32_**_” mode)._

-Command-line utility:
+## Command-line utility

-1. Compile the windows MSR driver (msr.sys) with Windows DDK Kit (see the sources in the WinMSRDriver directory).
+1. Follow [Compile the windows MSR driver](#compile-the-windows-msr-driver) to compile the windows MSR driver (msr.sys).
 For Windows 7 and later versions you have to sign the msr.sys driver additionally ([http://msdn.microsoft.com/en-us/library/ms537361(VS.85).aspx](http://msdn.microsoft.com/en-us/library/ms537361(VS.85).aspx)).
-To enable loading test signed drivers on the system: in administrator cmd console run `bcdedit /set testsigning on` and reboot).
+To enable loading test signed drivers on the system: in administrator cmd console run `bcdedit /set testsigning on` and reboot.

 2. Build the *pcm.exe* utility:
    ```